rails/rails/guides/source/caching_with_rails.md

 Caching with Rails: An Overview
 ===============================

-This guide is an introduction to speeding up your Rails app with caching.
+This guide is an introduction to speeding up your Rails application with caching.

+Caching means to store content generated during the request-response cycle and to reuse it when responding to similar requests.

+Caching is often the most effective way to boost an application's performance.
+Through caching, web sites running on a single server with a single database can sustain a load of thousands of concurrent users.

+Rails provides a set of caching features out of the box.
+This guide will teach you the scope and purpose of each one of them.
+Master these techniques and your Rails applications can serve millions of views without exorbitant response times or server bills.

 After reading this guide, you will know:

-* Page and action caching.
 * Fragment and Russian doll caching.
+* How to manage the caching dependencies.
 * Alternative cache stores.
 * Conditional GET support.